realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 4️⃣ Psychoanalyze yourself like a Nobel xx psychologist would

 Prompt: Act like a Nobel-winning psychologist.
 Analyze my behavior pattern: {describe it}.
 What's likely causing it?
 What mindset shifts, habits, or actions would help me overcome it?"

+5️⃣ Startup roadmap from idea to $10k revenue

+Prompt: Be my startup mentor.
+I have this idea: {idea).
+Help me refine it, validate the market, uncover monetization options, and outline a roadmap from MVP to first $10k in revenue.